Events

 Events: Singles, Doubles, Mixed Doubles

-Parking: Park in the lot to the east of Reed Gym.
-If you park in the lot directly in front of Reed Gym or the Reserved Lot across the street, you may receive a parking ticket
+Parking: Park in any location after 4 pm.
+Before 4:00 pm, if you park in the lot directly in front of Reed Gym or the Reserved Lot across the street, you may receive a parking ticket

 Division: 5-year Age Brackets